 Sometimes, "medication tolerance" can set in, which means they don't work as well anymore.
 Keep up with your appointments so your doctor can monitor how well you respond to the drug.

 Talk to your doctor to make sure you understand how to take these medications during the day.
-The number of doses you take each day, the time allowed between doses, and how long you need to take the medications will depend on your condition.
+The number of doses you take each day, the time allowed between doses, and how long you need to take them depend on your condition.

 What Are the Side Effects of Nitrates?

-Low blood pressure.
+- Low blood pressure.

-You should not take these medications if you:
+You shouldn't take nitrates if you: